 We collect any children from infants with juniors bringing themselves to the club room and then run until 5:55pm.
 We offer a snack at 4:00pm with an alternative of cereals/toast for those that do not like the days option.

 Payment for bookings is due half termly in advance.
-We accept payment by: Cash, childcare vouchers and cheque.
+We accept payment by: cash, childcare vouchers and cheque.
 Payment by ParentPay will be available soon.

 Our purpose set-up club room offers space to play freely and eat in a secure, well maintained environment.
 We also have access to many of the excellent facilities Carr junior School offers and we regularly leave the room to enjoy play in wider areas and allow children the chance to burn off steam or to try a range of different experiences.